What is Trim in a House?

 Baseboards help to protect the base of a wall from damage while hiding expansion joints or gaps between the wall and the floor.

-They can also be a decorative frame around a hardwood floor to draw attention to the natural beauty of the floor.
+They can also be decorative frames around a hardwood floor to draw attention to the floor’s natural beauty.

-Homeowners will find many types of baseboards to complement any decorating style; the simplest units are made from rectangular pieces of wood, while the more intricate moldings are carved into elegant shapes or profiles.
+Homeowners will find many baseboards to complement any decorating style; the simplest units are made from rectangular pieces of wood, while the more intricate moldings are carved into elegant shapes or profiles.

 Since it’s not always as noticeable as crown molding (furniture often covers it up), homeowners tend to keep it much simpler.